 In response to stakeholder feedback supporting an option for the electronic tagging of walleye, electronic tags (e-tags) will be piloted in 2023-24 using the RELM App.

 - The draw process is unchanged.
-Licence holders will choose 'e-tags' or 'paper tags' when purchasing their Special Harvest Licence.
+Licence holders will choose either paper and wire tags or electronic tags when purchasing their Special Harvest Licence.

 For more information about electronic tagging of walleye, see: